cherepaha/evidence_accumulation_in_gap_acceptance/README.md

-# LTAP_decisions
+# Evidence accumulation in gap acceptance
-Code for the driving simulator experiment and data analysis
+Code for the driving simulator experiment, data analysis, and modeling